DevKitty-io/USB-Nugget/README.md

 4. Open the following URL in Google Chrome (other browsers not currently supported: https://nabucasa.github.io/esp-web-flasher/
 5. Click on "Connect" and then select the "ESP32-S2" board.
 Click "Erase" and "OK" to continue.
 6. Once you see "Finished", click "Choose a file" and select the .BIN file you downloaded in step 1.
 Click "Program" to flash your S2 Nugget!
-7. Once you see "", you're done!
-Unplug your S2 Nugget and plug it in again to see the new features.
+7. When its done, unplug your S2 Nugget and plug it in again to see the new features.

 ## Creating Payloads